 Have I been a victim of Employment Discrimination?

 If you have been treated worse because of the color of your skin, your race, your creed, your national origin, your religious beliefs, your age, or your disability, this can be actionable discrimination.

-What Can I do if I Have Been Subjected Discrimination?
+What Can I Do IF I Have Been Subjected To Discrimination?

 Before you can seek a remedy in court, you must file a Charge of Discrimination with the Equal Employment Opportunity Commission (EEOC) within 180 days after the discriminatory conduct.
 After an investigation, the EEOC will issue a determination as to whether there appears to have been discrimination.